-Anderson University student Riley Miller, a sophomore majoring in exercise science from Goshen, Ind., was honored as an outstanding first-generation college student.
-Miller and 30 other students from Indiana’s independent colleges and universities were recognized in November during the 24th annual “Realizing the Dream” banquet in Indianapolis.
+Anderson University student Chelsea Stephens, a sophomore majoring in biology and teach science from New Castle, Ind., was honored as an outstanding first-generation college student.
+Stephens and 30 other students from Indiana’s independent colleges and universities were recognized in November during the 25th annual “Realizing the Dream” banquet in Indianapolis.

 Part of Anderson University’s goal is to teach its students and community to bring peace around the world, and peace poles are often considered simple reminders that peacemaking is important.

 That’s why it was important for the college to get one.

 The university dedicated its new peace pole on Tuesday, with the ceremony including remarks from AU President James Edwards, Provost Marie Morris and professor Fred Shively.

 “We care about the garden in which we were planted,” he told a crowd of about 250 on Saturday.

 Edwards and his wife, Deanna, were recognized by both the university and the City of Anderson with the 2014 William P. Riethmiller Community Partnership Award.